Cacti/documentation/Settings-Visual.md

 - **Theme** - The default theme that users logging into Cacti receive
 - **Rows Per Page** - For all standard Cacti tables, the number of rows to show per page.
-- **Autocomplete Enabled** - Many drop-downs do not scale well with thousands of items.
+- **Auto-complete Enabled** - Many drop-downs do not scale well with thousands of items.
 In those cases, Cacti has enabled a drop-down auto-complete feature most large installs should leverage it.
 However, if you are a small install you can choose to disable auto-complete.
-- **Autocomplete Rows** - The maximum rows to show in an auto-complete response.
+- **Auto-complete Rows** - The maximum rows to show in an auto-complete response.
 - **Minimum Tree Width** - The minimum width of the Tree panel in Cacti
 - **Maximum Tree Width** - The maximum width of the Tree panel in Cacti.
 Above this width, tree items will scroll into the panel.
-- **Strip Domains from Device Dropdowns** - Strip domain names from Device drop-downs to save horizontal filter space.
+- **Strip Domains from Device Drop-downs** - Strip domain names from Device drop-downs to save horizontal filter space.

 ## Graph, Data Source, Data Query, Log Settings